FernandoHidalgo25/FernandoHidalgo25.github.io/_posts/2020-11-08-what_to_study_for_project_2_review.markdown

   erb :'medicines/index.html.erb'
 end

-Models: The 'logic' of a web application.
+**Models**: The 'logic' of a web application.
 This is where data is manipulated and/or saved.
 Views: The 'front-end', user-facing part of a web application - this is the only part of the app that the user interacts with directly.
 Views generally consist of HTML, CSS, and Javascript.
 Controllers: The go-between for models and views.
 The controller relays data from the browser to the application, and from the application to the browser.

+ a single file, **layout**.erb, that contains all of the code we want to exist on every single web page.

+ In layout.erb, we need to add a **yield** wherever we want the other page content to be loaded:

 user relationships, sessions and authentification